 White lies or lies of omission are common.
-For example, your child may be upfront about going to her friend's house but leave out the fact that her friend's parents won't be home and there will be alcohol there.
+For example, your child may be upfront about going to their friend's house but leave out the fact that their friend's parents won't be home and there will be alcohol there.

 As kids get older, the lies become more sophisticated and, therefore, more difficult to identify.
 Plus, Kaiser says, teens begin to collaborate with one another on fabricating stories.
 "They'll both agree to tell their parents they are going to Karen's house when they are really going to Tommy's," Kaiser says.
 If either kid's parents call the other's, their story will be corroborated because they both told the same lie.
 "Since the friend's parents back it up, they get away with it," she says.